The Birds Seen at the

 Dave Chizzone, Gonzo Tours

 Paddle to one of the Great Salt Lake's most well-known rookeries, Egg Island, off the north end of Antelope Island.
 A quiet peaceful guided tour aboard either tandem or single person kayaks with close views of Eared Grebes, Gulls, Great Blue Herons, Cormorants, and perhaps Black-crowned Night Herson.
 Approx. 3 miles round trip.
-Meet at Antelope Island State Park Marina.
-(I-15 exit #332, go west to Antelope Island).
-Weather Permitting.
+Meet at GREAT SALT LAKE MARINA Weather Permitting.
 Questions call Dave 801-698-6288

 Limit 12.
 Own Vehicles.
 Cost $35